ybgskr12/Reforestation/README.md

-## A Skeleton walked into a bar he said I need a beer and a mop
+## Why does a Moon-rock taste better than an Earth-rock?
+Because it's a little meteor.